What Is the Albedo Effect on Climate?

 The solar energy that reaches Earth is made up of visible light and infrared radiation.
 When this radiation reaches the Earth's surface, some of it is absorbed and some of it is reflected back into space.
 The absorbed radiation causes the Earth's surface to heat up.
 The amount of reflected solar radiation depends largely on the nature of the surface in question.
 More reflective surfaces have a high albedo, while less reflective surfaces have a low albedo.

 The albedo effect has a direct impact on the Earth's global climate.
 High-albedo surfaces include the polar ice caps which melt due to global warming.
 When this happens, they are replaced by lower-albedo surfaces such as ocean water.
 This means that more solar radiation is absorbed rather than reflected back into space, contributing to rising global temperatures.
+Additionally, areas with a lower albedo can exacerbate the warming effect, leading to further ice melt and temperature increases.

 Different surfaces alter the albedo effect.
 We can see how the albedo effect works on icebergs in the diagram below.
+It should also be noted that human activities, such as deforestation and urbanization, can alter surface albedo, further impacting climate dynamics.

 Albedo effect factors